alexsokolek2/MarkDuplicates/README.md

+MarkDuplicates.cpp : Defines the entry point for the application.

 MarkDuplicates scans a user specified directory, gathering filenames, write times, and sizes, along with the generated SHA-1 message digest.
 This information is put into a class (a list of nodes).
 It is sorted